Miami Hurricanes football: The U Part 2

 Following on the success of The U, The U Part 2 was developed and released, depicting a similar rise and fall of the University of Miami football program, this time from its 2002 national championship team, which is widely considered to be one of the best college football teams in the history of the sport, to yet another downfall featuring national scandals that cost the University of Miami football program scholarships and damaged its competitiveness for much of the early 2000s.

 Future non-conference opponents

-On February 10, 2022, the ACC announced Miami's non-conference opponents through 2034.
-Subject to change, they include:

-(P5) Is to denote if a school is a Power 5 Conference/Notre Dame opponent.
-Beginning in 2017, the ACC requires all ACC teams to play a P5 team.

-(FCS) is for football championship subdivision teams.
+Announced opponents as of October 6, 2025.